Application Requirements and Procedure for the M.Sc. Quantum Science & Technology

 - First stage

-- Results of the first stage of the aptitude assessment are published approximately two to three weeks after the application deadline.
+- Generally, results of the first stage of the aptitude assessment are published approximately six to eight weeks after the application deadline (expected in July/August).
+Exceptions: see section -Early application to avoid visa problems-.

 - Second stage

 - Applicants who are not directly admitted in the first stage will be invited to a selection interview.
-The dates will be determined following the announcement of the results of the first stage (expected in July).
+The dates will be determined following the announcement of the results of the first stage.
 Individual dates will be arranged with the applicants.

 Admission will be based on the documents uploaded online.
 Certified copies must then only be submitted for enrolment after admission.